airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.25_markdown_phpextra.md

 ![*Memory Layout of a Linux Program at Startup*](resource/image/memorylayout.png)

-Every Memory Address is a Lie
+Every Memory Address is a Lie {#every-memory-address-is-a-lie}
 -----------------------------

 So, why does the computer not allow you to access memory in the break